 Bits of it became a little tedious -- Amanda is really headstrong and spoiled, and she can't stop making up stories to convince people to help her -- and she gets away with everything because she's so pretty, which is truly annoying.
 That's not to say I didn't enjoy this book.
 I don't know if it's the best book I've ever read by Heyer (so far I think The Grand Sophy and Sylvester are my favorites so far) but it was very enjoyable.

 I don't usually read romances but sometimes one needs a break from reality -- and I'd much rather read one of Heyer's comedies than yet another Jane Austen knockoff.
 Heyer wrote more than 40 historical novels, many of them set in the Regency era, and a dozen detective novels.
-They are funny and Heyer did extensive research into Regency history and society, so her descriptions and references to Regency life are very accurate.
+They are usually funny and Heyer did extensive research into Regency history and society, so her descriptions and references to Regency life are very accurate.
 I also own a recent biography of Heyer that I found at the Half-Price Books last year and I'm hoping to get to that soon.

 Has anyone else read a good romance by Georgette Heyer?
 What romances are you reading for the Back to the Classics Challenge?